StageStruck

 Crew - ages 10 - 18

-Mean Girls Cast - ages 14 - 18 and entering High School
+Alice By Heart - ages 14 - 18 and entering High School

 A link will be provided after registration to fill out an audition form.
 Once that is complete you will receive an email sign up for an audition slot.
-NOTE: Rapunzel auditions will be held during the first rehearsal.
-Any student only registered for this show does not need an audition slot.

 All registered participants will receive a role appropriate for their unique abilities.